Date of Award

 Scholarly Commons Citation

 Mosinyi, Bao Rasebolai, "Acoustic Emission for Periodic Inspection of Composite Pressure Vessels" (2001).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 151.